Syracuse University: Organization

-Syracuse is governed by a 70-member Board of Trustees, with 64 trustees elected by the board to four-year terms, and six elected by the alumni to four-year terms.
-Of the 64 Board elected Trustees, three must represent specified conferences of the United Methodist Church.
-In addition, the Chancellor and the President of the Syracuse Alumni Association serve as ex officio voting Trustees.
-Two students and one faculty member serve as non-voting representatives to the Board of Trustees.
-The Board of Trustees selects, and sets the salary of, the chancellor.
-The Syracuse University Bylaws also establish a University Senate with "general supervision over all educational matters concerning the University as a whole".
-The Senate consists of administrators, faculty, students and staff.
+Syracuse is governed by a 70-member board of trustees with 64 trustees elected by the board to four-year terms and six elected by the alumni to four-year terms.
+Of the 64 board-elected trustees, three must represent specified conferences of the United Methodist Church.
+In addition, the Chancellor and the President of the Syracuse Alumni Association serve as ex officio voting trustees.
+Two students and one faculty member serve as non-voting representatives on the board.
+The board selects, and sets the salary of, the chancellor.
+The university bylaws also establish a university senate with "general supervision over all educational matters concerning the University as a whole".
+The senate consists of administrators, faculty, students and staff.

 Syracuse University is organized into 13 schools and colleges.

 Admissions

 Syracuse's admissions process is "more selective" according to the Carnegie Classification.
-For the Class of 2020, there were 39,342 applicants for 3,350 seats in the Freshman class.
-Average SAT score of admitted student was 1271.
+For the 2023 incoming class, Syracuse accepted 17,545 of its 42,089 applicants, or 41.69 percent.
+3,672 students enrolled in the class, a yield rate of 20.93 percent.
+In 2024, the school received around 45,000 applications.

 In 2018, 26% of the incoming students were students of color; 18% were first-generation college students; 21% were federal Pell grant eligible (an indicator for low-income students), and 75% received some financial aid.
 Students came from 48 states, along with Washington, D.C., Guam and Puerto Rico.
 Nearly 600 international undergraduate students from 59 countries were also admitted.

-In Fall 2019, Syracuse University had a total acceptance rate of 44%.
+In fall 2023, Syracuse University had a total acceptance rate of 42%.

 Degrees

 The university offers undergraduate degrees in over 200 majors in the nine undergraduate schools and colleges.
-Bachelor's degrees are offered through the Syracuse University School of Architecture, the College of Arts and Sciences, the School of Education, the David B. Falk College of Sport and Human Dynamics, the College of Engineering and Computer Science, the School of Information Studies, Martin J. Whitman School of Management, S.I.
+Bachelor's degrees are offered through the Syracuse University School of Architecture, the College of Arts and Sciences, the School of Education, the David B. Falk College of Sport, the College of Engineering and Computer Science, the School of Information Studies, Martin J. Whitman School of Management, S.I.
 Newhouse School of Public Communications, and the College of Visual and Performing Arts.
 Also offered are Master's and doctoral degrees online and in person from the Graduate School and from specialized programs in the Martin J. Whitman School of Management, Maxwell School of Citizenship and Public Affairs, College of Law, among others.
 Additionally, SU offers Certificates of Advanced Study Programs for specialized programs for education, counseling, and other academic areas.
+SU also offers over 100 minors.

 The university has offered multiple international study programs since 1911.
 SU Abroad, formerly known as the Division of International Programs Abroad (DIPA), currently offers joint programs with universities in over 40 countries.
 The university operates eight international centers, called SU Abroad Centers, that offer structured programs in a variety of academic disciplines.
-The centers are located at Beijing, Istanbul, Florence, Hong Kong, London, Madrid, Strasbourg, and Santiago.
+The centers are located at Beijing, Istanbul, Florence, Hong Kong, London (Faraday House), Madrid, Strasbourg, and Santiago.